×

-Media: LEDs, reflective material, custom lighting sequence, and electrical hardware.
+Media: Stainless steel, diffusion and reflective material, LEDs, custom lighting sequence, and electrical hardware

 Dimensions: 15 ft x 10 ft x 5 ft